christinali1017/CS-BASICS/Operation-System.md

 Strictly speaking, **a mutex is locking mechanism** used to synchronize access to a resource.
 Only one task (can be a thread or process based on OS abstraction) can acquire the mutex.
 It means there is ownership associated with mutex, and only the owner can release the lock (mutex).

 **Semaphore is signaling mechanism** (“I am done, you can carry on” kind of signal).
 For example, if you are listening songs (assume it as one task) on your mobile and at the same time your friend calls you, an interrupt is triggered upon which an interrupt service routine (ISR) signals the call processing task to wakeup.

+###Fragmentation
+---

+When many of free blocks are too small to satisfy any request then fragmentation occurs.

+Fragmentation types:
+- internal fragmentation
+- external fragmentation

+External fragmentation happens when a dynamic memory allocation algorithm allocates some memory and a small piece is left over that can not be effectively used.

+Internal fragmentation is the space wasted inside of allocated memory blocks because of restriction on the allowed sized of allocated blocks.